 Baseline survey We conducted baseline surveys with the identified person on the cooperative member list in October 2019.
 This person was in charge of household agricultural decisions in more than 90% of households.
 We collected data on demographics, agricultural production, income and credit constraints, trust in organizations, and barriers to CRM.
 Farmers listed all plots where paddy was grown, and accompanied the enumerator to each plot to collect geocoded perimeter measurements.
-The latter form the basis for monitoring treatment farmers' contract compliance and for linking satellite imagery to farmers for both the treatment and control groups.23
+The plot boundaries form the basis for monitoring treatment farmers' contract compliance and for linking satellite imagery to farmers for both the treatment and control groups.25

-Endline survey We conducted a phone-based endline survey in June 2020, following the completion of the winter (Rabi) harvest.24 The survey gathered information about self-reported field burning and CRM techniques.
+Endline survey We conducted a phone-based endline survey in June 2020, following the completion of the Rabi harvest.26 The survey gathered information about self-reported field burning and CRM techniques, as well as perceptions about limited cash on hand as a factor in their CRM decision and trust in the payment (for the treatment groups only).
 We also gathered information on agricultural production and income over the previous two seasons (Kharif 2019 and Rabi 2020).
-Section
+Section 4.1 reports attrition between the baseline and endline surveys and balance tests.